 Cremation is an increasingly popular form of memorialization.
 But many still would like to know more about the cremation process and how a body is cremated.
 Read on to learn about the process of cremating a body and why so many are choosing cremation these days.

-Understanding Cremation Compared to Traditional Burials
+Understanding the Cremation Process Compared to Traditional Burials

 In-ground burials have traditionally been the most common form of memorialization.
 They involve placing the body within a casket, and interring that casket within a burial vault in the ground.
 The grave site is then marked with a memorial such as a headstone.
 Typically the body is embalmed first, for extended preservation, and dressed in formal clothes.